craggoo/Snake/readme.md

 You use the arrow keys to move

 There are three different colored tiles.
-Red moves you 5 spaces, green moves you 3 spaces, and yellow moves you one space.
+Red moves you 5 spaces, green moves you 3 spaces, and yellow moves you 1 space.

 The speed will keep increasing as your level progresses